|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Also check out International Historical Research Associates publications on 5th Air Force group histories including Warpath Over The Pacific, Rampage of the Roarin' 20's and Ken's Men Against The Empire.

-Interview with author Lawrence J. Hickey and Harry Nelson
+Interviews with authors Lawrence J. Hickey and Harry Nelson

 Review by Justin Taylan